-I guess the major design trends we’re gonna be seeing in the next 12 months/two years is the strong movement towards warmer colours.
-We’re going to see, I think, a very rapid increase in coloured carcasses inside the door so that when you open the door instead of seeing a white box behind the door you’ll see maybe a wood grain carcass or a coloured carcass.
-Certainly, where wardrobes are concerned, white wardrobes have basically gone.
-All wardrobes now have some sort of a fine, grained wood grain of some sort.
+I guess the major design trends we’re gonna be seeing in the next 12 months to two years is a strong movement towards warmer colours.
+We’re going to see, I think, a very rapid increase in coloured carcasses inside cabinet doors and drawers etc.

 On the other hand, we’re also seeing a strong movement of very thick benchtops.
-So, I think the traditional around about 40 mm or thereabouts is now not so much gone but rather people are using their imagination doing more and different things.
+So, I think the traditional benchtop of around about 40 mm or thereabouts is now not so much gone, but rather people are using their imagination doing things differently.

 Hopefully, this has given you a little bit of a feel for where colour is going at the moment and probably for the next couple of years.

 If you need some guidance and expert advice in designing and renovating your kitchen, then our qualified interior designers at Let’s Talk Kitchens & Interiors are here to help.

 Let’s Talk Kitchens & Interiors have been designing and building bespoke bathrooms in Melbourne and greater Victoria since 1972.
 Over those 48 years, we’ve made every mistake known to man, so why not take advantage of our hard-won, learning experiences and call us today!

 If you would like further help designing your luxury kitchen call Let’s Talk Kitchens & Interiors today on (03) 9068 5496 to speak with one of our qualified Interior Designers or book a consultation.